 The most definite stop for any leaf spotter heading to North Carolina is the popular Great Smoky Mountains National Park (which is split between the Tar Heel State and its neighbor, Tennessee).
 With five entrances to the park within driving distance, the town of Asheville serves as an excellent gateway to seeing one of the East Coast’s most gorgeous stretches of untouched mountain woodlands.
 Quirky and inviting, Asheville makes a great base for visitors keener for creature comforts when they commune with nature.

 You may also like: Looking for Urban Fall Foliage Gems?
 Leaf It to Us!

 The other Smoky Mountain state, Tennessee, has the hokey resort towns of Gatlinburg and Pigeon Forge for family-friendly entertainment mixed with fall festivities.
 But across this largely rural swath of the South – from its mountainous east all the way to Memphis and the Mississippi River to the west – there’s plenty of gorgeous fall foliage to see.

-Driving the Blue Ridge Parkway, America’s longest linear park, through Virginia’s Shenadoah National Park and the Blue Ridge Mountains is a fall feast for the eyes.
-That goes for hiking, climbing, kayaking or just relaxing almost anywhere in this historic state.
+Driving the Blue Ridge Parkway, America’s longest linear park, through Virginia’s Shenandoah National Park and the Blue Ridge Mountains is a fall feast for the eyes.
+That goes for hiking, climbing, kayaking, or just relaxing almost anywhere in this historic state.

-The first entry in this post referenced some John Denver lyrics, and so will the last: “West Virginia, mountain momma, take me home country roads”.
+We wrap up this tour with more John Denver lyrics: “West Virginia, mountain momma, take me home country roads”.
 They call West Virginia the Mountain State for good reason.
-The state is located entirely within the Appalachian region with high elevations, deep valleys and plenty of space for outdoor enthusiasts seeking fall foliage along its many country roads.
+The state is located entirely within the Appalachian region with high elevations, deep valleys, and plenty of space for outdoor enthusiasts seeking fall foliage along its many country roads.

-Have a favorite fall destination for seeing spectacular foliage not on this list?
-Tell us about it in the comments!
+Where is your favorite fall foliage destination?
+Tell us all about it in the comments below!